an1n-dya/Capstone/README.md

 ### Creating an Event
 1. Login to your account
 2. Click "Create Event" in the navigation
-3. Fill in event details including sport type, skill level, and location
+3. Fill in event details including sport type, and skill level.
-4. Use the Google Maps autocomplete to select a venue
-5. Set participant limits and upload an optional image
+4. Set participant limits and upload an optional image.
-6. Submit the form to create your event
+5. Submit the form to create your event.

 ### Joining an Event
 1. Browse events on the homepage